 On November 16, 2009, Global Clean Energy Holdings, Inc. and its subsidiary, MDI Oncology, Inc., entered into a Sale and Asset Purchase Agreement with Curadis Gmbh, an unaffiliated German company, for the sale and of substantially all of the intellectual property associated with the patents, patent applications, pre-clinical study data and ancillary clinical trial data concerning the SaveCream asset.
 The closing occurred on December 22, 2009.
 The SaveCream asset had no carrying value on the consolidated balance sheet of the Company.
 In connection with the sale, the Company recognized a gain of \$3,298,511 during the fourth quarter of 2009, consisting of cash received of \$518,655, the assumption of a research and development obligation with a carrying value of \$2,758,350 (1,850,000 Euros), and the assumption of accounts payable of \$21,506.
 Should the pharmaceutical product ever be commercialized, the entire transaction will be valued at 4.2 million Euros.
 Although management is hopeful that the pharmaceutical product will be commercialized, no assurance can be given if or when any additional consideration or cash will be provided to the Company after the closing.
-If additional consideration or cash is received, the Company will recognize additional gain at that time.
-The Company will hold a security interest in the sold assets until the final two million Euro payment is made, if ever.
+If additional consideration or cash will be provided to the Company after the closing.
+If additional consideration or cash will hold a security interest in the sold assets until the final two million Euro payment is made, if ever.

 Pursuant to accounting rules for discontinued operations, the Company has classified all gain, revenue and expense related to the operations, assets, and liabilities of its biopharmaceutical business as discontinued operations.
-For the three and six months ended June 30, 2010 and 2009, Income (Loss) from Discontinued Operations consists of the foreign currency transaction gains or losses related to current liabilities associated with the discontinued operations that are denominated in Euros.
+For the three months and nine months ended September 30, 2010 and 2009, Income from Discontinued Operations consists of the foreign currency transaction gains related to current liabilities associated with the discontinued operations that are denominated in Euros.